pairinteraction/pairinteraction/docs/tutorials/tutorials.rst

 The PairInteraction software comes with a graphical user interface (GUI) and a Python API.
 The GUI provides a quick way to calculate Rydberg interaction potentials, lifetimes, and energy shifts in the presence of external fields.
-The Python API is designed to automatize calculations and to have more fine-grained control.
+The Python API is designed to automate calculations and to have more fine-grained control.

 .. _tutorial-api: